Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 ### 4 ─ Recommendation algorithm

-Run the following command to recommand films using base options :
+Run the following command to recommend movies using base options :

 ```bash
 $ ./main -r <id1,id2,...>
 ```

-### 5 ─ Using of Options
+### 5 ─ Options Usage

 You can run the following command to get detail about the different options or check the [**⚙️ Options Command Details**](#⚙️-options-command-details) section